A Brief Summary of the Following Article

 Injured pedestrians can claim no-fault benefits through their personal injury protection (PIP) coverage, which pays 80% of medical bills and 60% of lost income or disability up to $2,500 or $10,000 if the pedestrian had an emergency medical condition, as determined by a doctor.
 Injured pedestrians should seek treatment within 14 days of the accident to protect their rights to PIP benefits.

-The attorneys at Hersh Kirtman Injury Law can meet with you to discuss whether you have a claim against a negligent driver If you do, Hersh Kirtman Injury Law will pursue justice on your behalf and will work diligently to maximize the recovery for the harm caused to you or your loved one.
-Contact our Boca Raton pedestrian accident lawyers today by calling 561-208-3700 for a free consultation.
+The pedestrian accident attorneys at Hersh Kirtman Injury Law can meet with you to discuss whether you have a claim against a negligent driver.
+If you do, Hersh Kirtman Injury Law will pursue justice on your behalf and will work diligently to maximize the recovery for the harm caused to you or your loved one.
+Contact our Boca Raton pedestrian accident lawyers today by calling (561) 208-3700 or filling out our contact form for a free consultation.